I picked up Pokémon Go on July 7, 2016, because I wanted to relive my childhood.

 So, today, I’m going to talk to you about this naming convention that I made up, and it hasn’t let me down yet.

-Everybody has different ways to differentiating the different ‘mons in their ‘dex.
-My boyfriend and I are always going back and forth about how our Pokédexes should
+Everybody has different ways of differentiating the different ‘mons in their ‘dex.
+My boyfriend and I are always going back and forth about how our Pokédexes should be set up.

 He once told me that IVs (individual values) aren’t that important to the overall game, but you should be distilling that information to the actual stats.